JumboCode/jumbocode-website-2019/src/data/about.md

 ### Our Process

 JumboCode projects run throughout the academic school year.
 In the summer, we work with non-profit organizations to gauge their needs and brainstorm potential technological solutions.
-Near the end of the summer, selected projects are assigned a project lead, who then begins working more closely with the nonprofit the project is for to plan out the project.
+Near the end of the summer, selected projects are assigned a project lead, who then begins working more closely with the respective non-profit to plan out the project.
 Shortly after that, project leads begin developing architecture bases for their code bases.

 Teams of around 10 students from a variety of development, design, and management backgrounds are formed in September.
 These teams work with their respective non-profits to develop, deploy, test, and iterate on their projects over the next 9 months.